MicrosoftDocs/iis-docs/iis/manage/configuring-security/how-to-set-up-ssl-on-iis.md

 ---
-title: "How to Set Up SSL on IIS 7"
+title: "How to Set Up SSL on IIS 7 and above"
 author: rick-anderson
 description: "The steps for configuring Secure Sockets Layer (SSL) for a site are the same in IIS 7 and above and IIS 6.0, and include the following: Get an appropriate ce..." ms.date: 11/22/2007